Julio Irazusta

-Julio Alberto Gustavo Irazusta (23 July 1899 - 5 May 1982) was an Argentine writer and politician who was one of the leading lights of the nationalist movement of the 1920s and 1930s.
+Julio Alberto Gustavo Irazusta (23 July 1899 – 5 May 1982) was an Argentine writer and politician who was one of the leading lights of the nacionalista movement of the 1920s and 1930s.
 He collaborated closely with his older brother Rodolfo Irazusta throughout his career.

 Early years

 Irazusta was born close to the Rincon del Cura area of Gualeguaychú, Entre Ríos into a family noted for its support of radical politics.
 He attended the University of Buenos Aires - graduating in 1922 with a law degree - and around this time he was noted as a supporter of the Radical Civic Union.
 As a student he edited the literary journal Revista Nacional from 1981 to 1920, collaborating with Ernesto Palacio, who at the time held leftist views.
 Both men came under the influence of the Spanish rightist Ramiro de Maeztu although Irazusta balanced this by also following the writings of Italian liberal Benedetto Croce.